2023 Best Value Allied Health Services Basic Certificate Schools in Minnesota

 In-state tuition fees for undergraduate students at IHCC are $6,007 per year.

-Anoka-Ramsey Community College did quite well in this year’s ranking of the best places for allied health & medical assisting services students to get a basic certificate.
-It came in at #6 on the list.
-Located in the large suburb of Coon Rapids, Anoka-Ramsey Community College-Coon Rapids Campus is a public college with a moderately-sized student population.
+Anoka-Ramsey Community College came in at #6 in this year’s edition of the Best Value Allied Health Services Basic Certificate Schools in Minnesota ranking.
+Located in the suburb of Coon Rapids, Anoka-Ramsey Community College-Coon Rapids Campus is a public school with a moderately-sized student population.

-In-state tuition fees for undergraduate students at Anoka-Ramsey Community College-Coon Rapids Campus are $5,655 per year.
+The average tuition and fees for an in-state undergraduate at Anoka-Ramsey Community College-Coon Rapids Campus are $5,655 a year.

-Anoka Technical College did quite well in this year’s ranking of the best places for allied health & medical assisting services students to get a basic certificate.
-It came in at #7 on the list.
-Anoka Technical College is a small public school located in the large suburb of Anoka.
+Anoka Technical College landed the #7 spot in the 2023 rankings for the best value basic certificate allied health & medical assisting services programs.
+Anoka Technical College is a small public school located in the suburb of Anoka.

 In addition to its best value ranking, and one of the reasons why the school is on the list, Anoka Technical College is ranked #5 for overall quality for medical assisting in Minnesota.